alexforencich/verilog-ethernet/README.md

 Basic frame-based asynchronous FIFO with tkeep signal and parametrizable data width and depth.
 Supports power of two depths only.

+### axis_crosspoint module

+Basic crosspoint switch.  tready signal not supported.
+Parametrizable data width.

+Can be generated with arbitrary port counts with axis_crosspoint.py.

+### axis_crosspoint_64 module

+Basic crosspoint switch with tkeep.  tready signal not supported.
+Parametrizable data width.

+Can be generated with arbitrary port counts with axis_crosspoint_64.py.

 ### axis_fifo module

 Basic word-based synchronous FIFO with parametrizable data width and depth.